 To add new breakpoints, place the cursor where you want the new breakpoint to appear.
 The mouse cursor will change to a “+”.
 Click to create a new breakpoint at that location.

 It’s important to understand how the envelopes created by the Studio web app actually feel on the platform where your app will run.
-Use the Studio mobile app to play back the haptics directly on an iPhone.
-If you haven’t already, download the Studio mobile app from the Apple App Store.
-Search for “Lofelt Studio” or follow this link.
+Use the Studio mobile app to play back the haptics directly on an Apple or Android phone.
+If you haven’t already, download the Lofelt Studio mobile app from the Apple App Store or Google Play Store.
+You can also just search for “Lofelt Studio” on those stores to find the app.

 For the Studio mobile app to know what haptic you want to audition, you must make a connection between the Studio web app and Studio mobile app.
 This is done via a quick scan of a QR code as follows:

-In the Studio web app, click on the button in the bottom-right corner that looks like an iPhone.
+In the Studio web app, click on the button in the bottom-right corner that looks like a mobile phone.
 A QR code will appear.

 The QR code will be different for each authoring session you conduct with the Studio web app.

-On your iPhone, launch the Studio mobile app.
+On your phone, launch the Studio mobile app.
 At the bottom of the app are a series of selector buttons.
 Tap on the “Audition” button:

 NOTE: If this is your first time using the Audition feature of the Studio mobile app, the app might ask you for permission to access the device’s camera.
 Please confirm to allow access, otherwise the app will not be able to use the camera for scanning the QR code.